-- b.
-Elements or activities that are ancillary to the primary building's function inhibit the application of - c. this requirement; or - c.
-Landscaping has been proposed in other areas on the site adjacent to the building that offset the loss.
+- a.
+Particular pedestrian circulation safety concerns inhibit the application of this requirement; or - a.b.
+Elements or activities that are ancillary to the primary building's function inhibit the application of this requirement; or - c.
+Landscaping has been proposed in other areason the site adjacent to the building that offset the loss.